baetyl/baetyl/doc/us-en/overview/OpenEdge-security.md

 > + For Hub module, it mainly provides device connect abilities, currently supports `TCP`, `SSL`(TCP + SSL), `WS`(Websocket) and `WSS`(Websocket + SSL) 4 connection modes.
 >   - Among them, for `SSL` connect mode, OpenEdge supports one-way and two-way authentication of certificate.
-> + For MQTT Remote module, in the case of using BIE cloud console management suite(recommended), only certificate authentication configuration is supported.
-If users do not use BIE cloud console to delivery configuration, the username/password authentication method also can be supported.
+> + For MQTT Remote module, highly recommended users to use (SSL)certificate authentication.
-> + For device hardware information reporting service, OpenEdge enforces users to use HTTPS protocol to ensure the security of information reporting.
+> + For Agent module, OpenEdge enforces users to use HTTPS protocol to ensure the security of information reporting.
-> + For configuration delivered service, OpenEdge also enforces users to use HTTPS protocol to ensure the security of the configuration.
+> + For Agent module, OpenEdge also enforces users to use HTTPS protocol to ensure the security of configuration delivery.

 In general, for different modules and services, OpenEdge provides multiple ways to ensure the security of information interaction.